Kontikilabs/kontikilabs-sample-bot/README.md

 For building and managing the bot content, start with creating an **organisation/account** on our user-friendly [KTL platform](http://app.kontikilabs.com).

-In order to link the KTL platform with the bot, add the platform credentials i.e the *'username' and 'password'* to the [config.json](https://github.com/Kontikilabs/kontikilabs-sample-bot/blob/master/config.json) file.
+In order to link the KTL platform with the bot, add the platform credentials i.e the *'email' and 'password'* to the [config.json](https://github.com/Kontikilabs/kontikilabs-sample-bot/blob/master/config.json) file.

 On successful login to the platform you will be redirected to a page which will allow you to **Add New Bot**.